Vittoria Farnese

+Vittoria Farnese (29 April 1618 – 10 August 1649) was an Italian noblewoman, and by her brief marriage to Francesco I d'Este, she became duchess of Modena and Reggio.

+Life

-Vittoria Farnese (not to be confused with Vittoria Farnese, Duchess of Urbino) (29 April 1618 – 10 August 1649) was an Italian noblewoman.
-She was born in Parma, the daughter of Ranuccio I Farnese, Duke of Parma and Margherita Aldobrandini, niece of Pope Clement VIII.
+Vittoria Farnese was born in Parma, the daughter of Ranuccio I Farnese, Duke of Parma and Margherita Aldobrandini, niece of Pope Clement VIII.

 On 12 February 1648 she married Francesco I d'Este, widower of her sister Maria Farnese.
-Vittoria died in Modena in 1649, dying while giving birth to the couple's only child, also called Vittoria (1649–1656).
+Vittoria died in Modena in 1649, while giving birth to the couple's only child, also named Vittoria (1649–1656).
 Francesco then married a third time, to Lucrezia Barberini, in Loreto in October 1654.